Cherweijie/CS3219_OTOTAssignment/README.md

 ### Installation Guide:

-1. Existing libraries/tools from Tasks B1 to B3
+1. Ensure that you have installed required libraries/tools from Tasks B1 to B3.
 2. Install Vue-Sweetalert2 using the command `npm install -S vue-sweetalert2`.

 ### Set-up Guide: